 Finally, the Foundation's Blog the "Sexual Tipping Point" on the "Psychology Today" website provides similar education for the public at large.
 These educational efforts are offered by the Foundation for free and are supported by donations.

 CLICK TO DOWNLOAD A VIDEO: “Sex Coaching: How The Sexual Tipping Point Model® Helps Optimize The Diagnosis & Treatment Of PE,” Presented at the Annual Meeting of the American Urological Association, San Francisco, CA, May, 2018.

 THE SEXUAL TIPPING POINT MODEL

 Jennifer Bossio, Ph.D, received a Certificate and a $500 award from the MAP Education & Research Foundation for her presentation to the 2018 Annual Meeting of the Society for Sex Therapy and Research (SSTAR) in Philadelphia PA.
-In addition to a certificate, next year's monetary prize for the best presentation will be $1000.
+In addition to a certificate, next year's SSTAR winner’s monetary prize for the best presentation at the 2019 SSTAR Annual meeting in Toronto, Canada will be raised to $1000.